Keto Broccoli Bacon Salad: Fresh & Flavorful

 I recommend using fresh broccoli for your salad because it provides the most crunch!
 For this recipe, I added raw broccoli florets to boiling water for a very short period, followed by dunking it in ice water.
 This is called blanching.
 Blanching aims to maintain the bright green color, texture, and flavor.

-If you choose to use frozen broccoli florets, your salad won’t be as crunchy or crisp, but it will still taste delicious.
-With that said, you should blanch your frozen broccoli, which helps bring it back to life.
+If you choose frozen broccoli florets, your salad won’t be as crunchy or crisp, but it will still taste delicious.
+That said, you should blanch your frozen broccoli, which helps bring it back to life.

 Can this be made ahead of time?